vstephne/Employee/README.md

 1. Install MYSQL in the system
 2. Open the .sql file attached in email or found on repository under SQL folder
 3. Clone the repository
+4. Go to application.properties file under src/main/resources and add ur path to DB, username and password for Database.
-4. Run it as a springboot application
+5. Run it as a springboot application
-5. Run various API dfound on post man which can be accessed by above link
+6. Run various API dfound on post man which can be accessed by above link